In 2022, Her Majesty The Queen became the first British Monarch to celebrate a Platinum Jubilee, reflecting her 70 years of service.

 Sunday 5 June: Tour of the district

-Hart’s Chairman will be visiting towns and villages to be a part of the celebrations taking place across the district.
+Hart’s Chairman visited towns and villages as part of the celebrations taking place across the district.

 Other events in Hart: